romiroma/Figma-Plugin-Copy-Attributed-Text/README.md

 1. Select TextNode in side navigator or on canvas

 That's it, now you have attributed text from TextNode copied into your clipboard!
 Paste it into editors, what support that and enjoy!

+if you have any issues, please, create github issue or contact me via email: romiroma@icloud.com